Deepak5j/Solotainment/README.md

-# Solotainment
+#SOLOTAINMENT
-Watch movies 😃​
+##The Home of Entertainment for Sololearner 😃​